Breaches of the Code of Conduct Sample Clauses

 AutoNDA by SimpleDocs

-Breaches of the Code of Conduct. (i) Matters concerning possible breaches of the Code of Conduct as specified at 13.1 and 13.2 above, will be dealt with in accordance with the procedures established by the President pursuant to relevant provisions of the Public Service Act 1999, Public Service Commissioner's Directions and the Public Service Regulations 1999 and principles governing the application of natural justice. (ii) Non ongoing employees and employees on probation are excluded from the provisions of clause 13.3 as this is dealt with under the terms of their engagement.
-Part 3EMPLOYMENT CONDITIONS Part 3A Performance Management and Learning and Development Performance management framework
+Breaches of the Code of Conduct. (i) Matters concerning possible breaches of the Code of Conduct as specified at 13.1 and 13.2 above, will be dealt with in accordance with the procedures established by the President pursuant to relevant provisions of the Public Service Xxx 0000, Public Service Commissioner's Directions and the Public Service Regulations 1999 and principles governing the application of natural justice. (ii) Non ongoing employees and employees on probation are excluded from the provisions of clause 13.3 as this is dealt with under the terms of their engagement.

 Breaches of the Code of Conduct.
 Students who breach these guidelines should expect penalties to be imposed by the College.
 The College treats all breaches of the Code seriously but also recognises that breaches and behaviours may be considered on a case by case basis, and on a scale from minor to very serious.
 Whilst the College, in most circumstances, will seek the input of community members, the College reserves the right to make the final decision when determining the nature of the process applied to breaches and resultant consequences.
 The Xxxx of Students has primary responsibility for the maintenance of good order in the College.
 Breaches of discipline will be referred to the Xxxx of Students in the first instance for investigation and resolution (unless deemed impractical or inappropriate to do so).
 Where appropriate and necessary, the Xxxx of Students will consult with the Head of College, Xxxx of Studies and more widely with the Student Club Executive, Resident Tutors, Youth Workers and other key stakeholders regarding the situation.
 Based on recommendations, the Head of College will then determine appropriate discipline penalties.
 Forms of consequential action for inappropriate behaviour may include but are not limited to: damages costs, fines, suspension from privileges, unpaid community service, behavioural probation, suspension or expulsion from the College.
 Consequential action may be more severe for repeat offenders and those who do not voluntarily come forward but are subsequently found to have offended: ● Incident documented in duty log which may lead to discussion with the Xxxx of Students and, in some cases, The Head of College, the Student Club President or other nominated member of the Student Executive. ● Formal warning (which may be written).
 This may also require the person or persons paying liquidated damages to the College. ● Behavioural contract and probation. ● Code of Conduct Committee may be convened to determine appropriate consequences. ● Suspension from College. ● Permanent departure from College.

-Breaches of the Code of Conduct. (i) Matters concerning possible breaches of the Code of Conduct as specified at 13.1 and 13.2 above, will be dealt with in accordance with the procedures established by the President pursuant to relevant provisions of the Public Service Xxx 0000, Public Service Commissioner's Directions and the Public Service Regulations 1999 and principles governing the application of natural justice.
+Breaches of the Code of Conduct. (i) Matters concerning possible breaches of the Code of Conduct as specified at 12.1 and 12.2 above, will be dealt with in accordance with the procedures established by the President pursuant to relevant provisions of the Public Service Act 1999, Public Service Commissioner's Directions and the Public Service Regulations 1999 and principles governing the application of natural justice.
+13. Performance management framework 13.1.
+The purpose of the Commission’s Performance Management Scheme is to strengthen and support the Commission in performing its functions by providing regular and formal assessment of employeeswork performance and to provide employees with skill development and career advancement opportunities.
+13.2.
+Further information can be found in the Performance Management Guidelines.